SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 # The Home Run King

-### History and Origins: Henry Aaron
+### History and Origins: Henry "Hank" Aaron

 The game between the Atlanta Braves and the Los Angeles Dodgers was played at Atlanta-Fulton County Stadium on April 8, 1974.
 One hundred eighty-five miles to the north, a kid sat alone in a house in Paint Rock, Tennessee, on the floor in front of the family television.

 He adjusted the knobs carefully, fine-tuning the UHF channel hoping to get the best picture possible.
 He was proud of how clear it looked.
 Then he took a deep breath and waited.

 The Braves started right-hander Ron Reed.
 The Dodgers countered with left-hander Al Downing.
-Henry Aaron batted cleanup and played left field.
+Hank Aaron batted cleanup and played left field.
 Darrell Evans and Dusty Baker were also in the lineup that night.

 In the bottom of the second inning, with the game scoreless, Aaron led off and drew a walk on five pitches.
 He never took the bat off his shoulder.
 He appeared almost detached, surveying the field without emotion.
-The crowd booed the walk.
+The crowd booed the pitcher for the walk!

 Dusty Baker followed with a double to left.
 An error by Bill Buckner allowed Aaron to score from first, giving Atlanta a 1-0 lead.
 In the process, Aaron set a **new National League record for career runs scored.**